vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 The emended reading \(above, ṇ 9 on p.
 305\) is based on a collation of the three inscriptions \(cf. Bakker 2006, 182 ṇ 9\).

-13 Fleet in CII III \(1888\), 31, interpreting the Sā˜

-nchi Stone Inscription of Candragupta II,
+13 Fleet in CII III \(1888\), 31, interpreting the Sāñchi Stone Inscription of Candragupta II,

 Year 93.